 FVM, initially developed for nonlinear hyperbolic systems in fluid dynamics \cite{jameson1981numerical,leveque2002finite}, integrates equations over mesh cells where cell-averaged quantities evolve based on interface fluxes calculated through Riemann problems \cite{toro2013riemann}.
 Mohammadian achieved second-order accuracy for Maxwell equations using the Lax-Wendroff scheme \cite{mohammadian1991computation}, while Shang obtained higher-order spatial accuracy using flux vector splitting and the MUSCL scheme \cite{shang_characteristic-based_1995}.
 The characteristic-based Riemann solution effectively handles boundary conditions for infinitely outgoing waves, preventing spurious reflections.
-Munz introduced perfect hyperbolic Maxwell (PHM) equations to control divergence error in particle-in-cell (PIC) simulations and later integrated PHM into the FVM framework \cite{munz_divergence_2000,munz_three-dimensional_2000,munz_finite-volume_2000}.
-The discontinuous Galerkin (DG) method combines FVM and FEM to avoid complex reconstruction for higher spatial accuracy \cite{taube_high-order_2009}.
-While DG with explicit Runge-Kutta time integration faces restrictive CFL conditions \cite{toulorge2011cfl}, implicit methods like the kinetic implicit scheme help overcome these limitations \cite{gerhard_unconditionally_2022}.
-In computational electromagnetics, the finite volume formulation using integral form of Maxwell's equations is known as the finite integration method (FIT) \cite{weiland1977discretization}.
-Initially developed independently of FDTD and later expanded as its generalization \cite{weiland1984numerical,weiland1996time}, FIT employs staggered grids but uses numerical flux based on integral form of Maxwell's equation rather than Riemann solutions.
+Munz introduced perfect hyperbolic Maxwell (PHM) equations to control divergence error in particle-in-cell (PIC) simulations and later integrated PHM into the FVM framework \cite{munz_divergence_2000}.
+The discontinuous Galerkin (DG) method combines FVM and FEM to avoid complex reconstruction and to achieve higher spatial accuracy \cite{taube_high-order_2009}.
+While DG with explicit Runge-Kutta time integration is subject to restrictive CFL conditions \cite{toulorge2011cfl}, implicit methods, such as the kinetic implicit scheme, help overcome these limitations \cite{gerhard_unconditionally_2022}.
+In computational electromagnetics, the finite-volume formulation of the integral form of Maxwell's equations is known as the finite integration method (FIT) \cite{weiland1977discretization}.
+Initially developed independently of FDTD and later expanded as its generalization \cite{weiland1984numerical,weiland1996time}, FIT employs staggered grids but uses numerical flux based on the integral form of Maxwell's equation rather than Riemann solutions.
 FIT provides greater flexibility in grid selection for complex geometries and eliminates the need for reconstruction through dual grids \cite{carstensen2012computational}.